Lieutenant Colonel Joseph Glenn

 (Gen. John Hughes, 19 Sept 1916)

 By the time of the December 1917 federal election, Glenn was as deputy presiding officer at Inverness, England.
 Although a resident of Indian Head, Saskatchewan and a sitting member of the provincial legislature, Glenn cast his ballot in Prince Edward County, Ontario.
 Suspecting the Union Government with having organized a conspiracy to ensure its victory, Liberal MP Arthur Bliss Copp accused Glenn and his officers with fraud.
+Unionist MP Martin Burrell defended Glenn and others explaining that “many men did honesty believe that a man, because he was a military voter, had the right to place his vote in any constituency he pleased.”

-His son Donald Roy Glenn, a pilot in the Royal Flying Corps died in an accident on 12 February 1918.
+His son, Donald Roy Glenn, a pilot in the Royal Flying Corps died in an accident on 12 February 1918.
 The elder Glenn retired from the Saskatchewan legislature in 1921 and died on 20 April 1931.

 Digitized Service File (LAC):